rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Issues;
 {{< /highlight >}}

 Second, define the query in the *src/Issue/IssueList/index.js* file to retrieve issues of a repository.
 The repository is identified by its owner and name.
-In addition, add the `state` field as one of the fields for the query result.
-This can be used later for the client-side filtering for showing only issues with an open or closed state.
+Also, add the `state` field as one of the fields for the query result.
+This is used for client-side filtering, for showing issues with an open or closed state.

 {{< highlight javascript "hl_lines=2 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23" >}}
 import React from 'react';